meskion/MDB-WikiROL/README.md

 School project to learn how to code a webpage usign bootstrap along with other libraries.

-The web is supposed to be a wiki about my own roleplaying games
+The web is supposed to be a wiki about my own roleplaying games, and also a portal to other roleplaying resources and media.